[Previous page Index page - The English Business of Slavery - ] [You are now on a page filed as business0.html] [Next page Chapter 1 ] -

 Chapter 15

-English East India Company - Sir Josiah Child manages the East India
+Progress of English East India Company - Sir Josiah Child manages

-life - Dampier's explorations - Raleigh's prediction on Australia -
+explorations - Raleigh's prediction on Australia - The last chapter

 For particular reasons, I have long researched on British merchants with special reference to their interests in Australasia, India, South-East Asia, China and the wider Pacific.
 Here I need to emphasise that these reference points enable me to provide a different perspective, a view as seen from the fringes of empire, not from the hubs of English power and activity.